 Audiences around the globe are moved by Samra as she shares her journey from oppression to empowerment.
-Her impressive speaking portfolio includes platforms such as Amnesty International, Women in Leadership Canada, as well as major universities, banks and corporations.
-Samra will be speaking at TEDx Mississauga 2017 about domestic abuse, women’s rights to respect, and what individuals and communities can do to make a difference.
+Her impressive speaking portfolio includes platforms such as TEDx, Amnesty International, Yale Law School, Women in Leadership Canada, as well as major universities, banks and corporations.

 Samra’s story is one of Brave Beginnings, the name of the non-profit organization she founded to support abuse survivors in their journey to build a life of respect and freedom.
-Her story and work have been featured in prominent media platforms, including Toronto Life, CTV, CBC, Global News, Yahoo Canada and many others.
+Samra’s story and work have been featured in prominent media, including Toronto Life, CTV, CBC, Global News, Yahoo, and many others, collectively reaching tens of millions of people worldwide.

 Samra accredits her achievements and success to the support of her professors, mentors, and peers in this country, who saw her as a woman trying to build a better life, not as someone different due to gender, colour, race or religion.
 In fact, Samra was empowered to be the best version of herself, without judgement and negativity.